 - California poppy

-Damage to Plants:
+Damage to Plants

-Disease Life Cycle:
+Disease Life Cycle

-Treatment and Prevention:
+Treatment and Prevention

-Powdery mildew hates water!
-The only caveat with this method is to be sure you do it early in the day so that the foliage completely dries before cooler evening temperatures arrive, otherwise you may invite other fungal diseases, such as black spot, into your garden.
+Interestingly, an effective means of preventing and treating powdery mildew is to spray the foliage of your plants daily with water from the hose.
+Powdery mildew hates water; the only caveat with this method is to do it early in the day so the foliage completely dries before cooler evening temperatures arrive.
+Otherwise, you might invite other fungal diseases, such as black spot, into your garden.